 In 32-bit one-shot and periodic timer modes, the concatenated versions of the TimerA and TimerB registers are configured as a 32-bit down-counter.
-The selection of one-shot or periodic mode is determined by the value written to the TAMR field of the GPTM TimerA Mode (GPTMTAMR) register (see page 339), and there is no need to write to the GPTM TimerB Mode (GPTMTBMR) register.
+The selection of one-shot or periodic mode is determined by the value written to the TAMR field of the GPTM TimerA Mode (GPTMTAMR) register (see page 342), and there is no need to write to the GPTM TimerB Mode (GPTMTBMR) register.

-When software writes the TAEN bit in the GPTM Control (GPTMCTL) register (see page 343), the timer begins counting down from its preloaded value.
+When software writes the TAEN bit in the GPTM Control (GPTMCTL) register (see page 346), the timer begins counting down from its preloaded value.
 Once the 0x0000.0000 state is reached, the timer reloads its start value from the concatenated GPTMTAILR on the next cycle.
 If configured to be a one-shot timer, the timer stops counting and clears the TAEN bit in the GPTMCTL register.
 If configured as a periodic timer, it continues counting.

 In addition to reloading the count value, the GPTM generates interrupts and triggers when it reaches the 0x000.0000 state.
-The GPTM sets the TATORIS bit in the GPTM Raw Interrupt Status (GPTMRIS) register (see page 348), and holds it until it is cleared by writing the GPTM Interrupt Clear (GPTMICR) register (see page 350).
-If the time-out interrupt is enabled in the GPTM Interrupt Mask (GPTMIMR) register (see page 346), the GPTM also sets the TATOMIS bit in the GPTM Masked Interrupt Status (GPTMMIS) register (see page 349).
-The ADC trigger is enabled by setting the TAOTE bit in GPTMCTL.
+The GPTM sets the TATORIS bit in the GPTM Raw Interrupt Status (GPTMRIS) register (see page 351), and holds it until it is cleared by writing the GPTM Interrupt Clear (GPTMICR) register (see page 353).
+If the time-out interrupt is enabled in the GPTM Interrupt Mask (GPTMIMR) register (see page 349), the GPTM also sets the TATOMIS bit in the GPTM Masked Interrupt Status (GPTMMIS) register (see page 352).